 Yes, you can freeze this recipe but the topping might not as crisp when you reheat it.

-- You can make this with any other type of summer berry.
+- You can make this with any other type of summer berry including strawberry and raspberry.
 You can also use a mixture of berries.

 - You can substitute almond or walnuts for the pecans.